SapitoSucio/froggo-guides/docs/script_commands.md

 \***checkweight2**(**<id_array\>**,**<amount_array\>**);

-These functions will compute and return `1` if the total weight of the specified number of specific items does not exceed the invoking character's carrying capacity, and `0` otherwise.
+These functions will compute and return `1` if the total weight of the specified number of specific items does not exceed the invoking character`s carrying capacity, and `0` otherwise.
 It is important to see if a player can carry the items you expect to give them, failing to do that may open your script up to abuse or create some very unfair errors.